shreyapuff/shreyapuff/README.md

 ### ☁️ Personality Peek

-- 🐇 Pastel-coded with a bloomcore soul
+- 🐇 Pastel-coded with a bloomcore spirit
-- 🎧 Ghibli ambience + rain for focus
+- 🎧 Focused with rain + Ghibli ambience
-- 🧁 UI should feel kind, not just clean
+- 🧁 Believes UI should feel kind, not just clean

 <!-- 🌈 Footer Wave -->
 <p align="center">